milladgit/rapl-wrapper/README.md

 In order to find out how to use this library (as an object file), please take a look at the Makefile at example folder (example/Makefile).

+Please also keep in mind that you should have a root access in order to run the final executable file.
+MSRs need kernel access.
+It seems that if your user is a member of the root group, you can also access MSRs too.

 Structures
 ----------